ivan-alles/localizer/README.md

 Localizer is a neural network predicting object positions and orientation on 2d images.

-Check out a [browser app](https://ivan-alles.github.io/localizer/) finding your hand on a live camera video.
+Check out a [browser app](https://ivan-alles.github.io/localizer/) finding your hands on a live camera video.

 ## Setup
 I tested these instruction under Windows.